Denver Doctor: COVID ‘Invaded From Every Direction’

 In another case, she said a 17-year-old patient went out on Halloween with two friends and none wore masks.
 All three have now tested positive for the virus.

-She said she has cancelled plans to get together with family at Thanksgiving.
+She said she has canceled plans to get together with family at Thanksgiving.

 “We’re all going to need to make some serious investments in taking time without our family, unfortunately, so that we can make it through this winter.
 You have to do your part.”